IMF chief urges aggressive fight against soaring inflation

-WASHINGTON (AP) — The managing director of the International Monetary Fund urged global policymakers to prevent inflation from becoming “a runaway train” at a time of extraordinary global economic turmoil.
+WASHINGTON (AP) — Warning that inflation threatens to become “a runaway train,’’ the managing director of the International Monetary Fund urged policymakers to keep up the fight against rising prices even it means more pain at a time of extraordinary economic turmoil.

 Speaking to reporters Thursday, the IMF’s Kristaline Georgieva said that the world economy “has been hit by one shock after another″ — the coronavirus pandemic, Russia’s invasion of Ukraine and a resurgence of inflation.